RESEARCH STARTER

 Nearly all of Apia's residents practice some form of Christianity, with Congregationalists making up the largest denomination and most of the remaining population divided among Roman Catholic, Methodist, Latter-Day Saints, Assembly of God, and Seventh-Day Adventist churches.
 Many Samoans are devout practitioners of their faiths, a legacy of the region's long history of contact with European missionaries.

-Most residents of Apia are bilingual; Samoan, one of the world's oldest living languages, is commonly spoken in home settings, but English is the official language of business and government.
+Most residents of Apia are bilingual; Samoan, one of the world's oldest living languages, is commonly spoken in home settings, while English serves as the official language of business and government.

 Economy